 If you are arrested in Connecticut for harassment in the second degree, a Connecticut harassment lawyer can help to possibly get your arrest dismissed in domestic violence courts, as quickly and cost-effectively as possible.

-A Connecticut harassment arrest can be charged in two degrees, depending on the intensity of the alleged harassment. harassment in the second degree is codified in CGS 53a-183 and lists three scenarios that give rise to a harassment arrest:
+As a Connecticut attorney can attest, a harassment arrest can be charged in two degrees, depending on the intensity of the alleged harassment.
+Harassment in the second degree is codified in CGS 53a-183 and lists three scenarios that give rise to a harassment arrest:

 Under this last set of circumstances, someone does not need to actually engage in a conversation to get arrested in Connecticut for harassment in the second degree.
 It is enough that they call someone and hang up on them repeatedly, with the intention of harassing, annoying, or alarming them.